btessa99/microsoft_presidio/analyzer/analyzer.md

 # COORDINATES RECOGNITION

-The new recognizer implemented is based on the PatternRecognition class, since it supports regex based recognition.
+The new recognizer implemented is based on the PatternRecognizer class, since it supports regex based recognition.

 The CoordinatesRecognizer class, as a matter of fact, is composed of a list of regular expression :